Existence of large-data solutions to a thermo-piezoelectric system and forward operator analysis for associated inverse problems: Introduction

 \subsection{Contribution}

-In Section \ref{sec:mod} derive the wave model into a parabolic problem to make it accessible to our methods via the standard substitution $v:=u_t$.
+In Section \ref{sec:mod}, we transform the wave model into a parabolic system via the standard substitution $v:=u_t$.
 It is then necessary to introduce a regularized system in which all variable coefficients are replaced by smooth approximations.
 This renders the model sufficiently regular to guarantee global classical solvability, which provides the starting point for the subsequent compactness arguments.
-Section \ref{sec4} develops several estimates that are independent of the approximation parameter $\eps$.
-A key ingredient is a family of nonlinear integral inequalities, which leads to higher $q$-integrability of the temperature by Gagliardo-Nirenberg interpolation, where $ (1<q<3).$ This is essential for handling the nonlinearity in couplings.
+Section \ref{sec4} establishes $\eps$-independent estimates via nonlinear integral inequalities that improve the temperature's $L^q$ integrability for $q\in(1,3)$ using Gagliardo-Nirenberg interpolation.
+This is essential for handling the nonlinearity in couplings.
 While the weak solution property for candidates $(u,\Theta)$ arising from the limit process can be proven directly for the first equation, this is more difficult for the second equation.
 A central analytical difficulty lies in passing to the limit in the term $\sqrt{\Gamma_\eps(\Theta_\eps)}u_{\eps zt}$ in $L^2(\Om\times(0,\infty)).$ Our main argument for this is based on the sub-continuity of the $L^2$-norm, for which we exploit the already proven weak solution property in the first equation by choosing suitable test functions.
 Utilizing these ingredients, we are able to establish the limit in the approximate system and thereby derive a global weak solution to the original thermo-piezoelectric model, as outlined in Theorem \ref{EX}.

 Utilizing the existence of weak solutions to the thermo–piezoelectric system introduced in Section \ref{sec:mod} yields surjectivity of the model operator $A$.
 Consequently, the second contribution of this study is analysis of the model operator $A$, demonstrating its boundedness and well-definedness.
 Since surface charges are usually modeled via boundary integrals of the derivative of the state, two possible observation operators $C$ and $C^\gamma$, for $\gamma>0$ suitably small, are introduced to approximate the surface charge and overcome well-posedness issues.
 For these observations operators boundedness and well-definedness results are presented.
 Due to the two different observation operators, we investigate two different forward operators as well.
 Finally, two inverse problems of identifying the material parameters are modeled via the all-at-once approach and its forward operators are proven to be bounded, well-defined and continuous \frechet differentiable, which can be found in Section \ref{sec:OpAna}.